Rithesh17/Discussion-forum/README.md

 1) Open the terminal and navigate to the main folder of the project.
 2) Open the rails command line: rails c
 3) In the rails command prompt:
-    a) Get the "User" handler: @user = User
+    * Get the "User" handler: @user = User
-    b) Connect to the "User" database: @user.connection
+    * Connect to the "User" database: @user.connection
-    c) View all the users in the database: @user.all
+    * View all the users in the database: @user.all
-    d) Find the user which should be made the admin and make note of his "User_id"
+    * Find the user which should be made the admin and make note of his "User_id"
-    e) Get the handler of the user concerned: @user = User.find(*User_id*)
+    * Get the handler of the user concerned: @user = User.find(*User_id*)
-    f) Add the admin role: @user.add_role "admin"
+    * Add the admin role: @user.add_role "admin"
-    g) Save the entire transaction happening: @user.save
+    * Save the entire transaction happening: @user.save